The Arts & Architecture of Cuba: February 20-27, 2016

-Vienna: A New Year’s Celebration – December 2010
+Vienna: A New Year’s Celebration

-Patrons experienced the magical winter season in Vienna, Austria’s enchanting capital on the Danube.
+Patrons experienced the magical winter season in 2010 in Vienna, Austria’s enchanting capital on the Danube.
 During a delightful week at the illustrious Sacher Hotel, we visited the palatial Kunsthistoriches Museum and its fabulous collection of Old Master paintings, attended a training performance of the famed Lipizzaner stallions, and enjoyed a performance at the Vienna Philharmonic Orchestra.
 Then we toasted the New Year at the Imperial Ball, held in the former winter residence of the Austrian Emperor.

-Dutch and Flemish Landscapes – April 2010
+Dutch and Flemish Landscapes

 Antiquities of Egypt

-In February, Patrons enjoyed a very memorable trip to Egypt, where they saw the awe-inspiring Great Pyramid complex at Giza, the vast temples in Luxor, and the riches of Cairo’s museums.
+In February 2010, Patrons enjoyed a very memorable trip to Egypt, where they saw the awe-inspiring Great Pyramid complex at Giza, the vast temples in Luxor, and the riches of Cairo’s museums.
 The exceptional winter journey also featured a four-night Nile River cruise aboard the M.S.
 Sonesta Nile Goddess, a deluxe vessel offering all modern amenities, continental cuisine and a small swimming pool.
 Egyptologist Lanny Bell, a leader in the documentation of Egypt’s ancient monuments, further enriched our program with his lectures and insights.

-In the Realm of the Winged Lion – October 2009
+In the Realm of the Winged Lion

-In October, Patrons set sail aboard the Sea Cloud II from Venice for an enchanting voyage across the Adriatic Sea.
+In October 2009, Patrons set sail aboard the Sea Cloud II from Venice for an enchanting voyage across the Adriatic Sea.
 On this luxurious and majestic ship, they traveled along the picturesque coasts of Italy and Croatia to visit sites that were at the heart of the Greco-Roman, Byzantine and Renaissance worlds.

 They explored the stunning landscapes and historic towns in excellent company.
 Olivier Bernier, the acclaimed art historian and author, was on board as a fellow traveler.

 Waterways of the Tsars

-This June we departed for a very special summer voyage aboard the M.S.
+In June 2009 we departed for a very special summer voyage aboard the M.S.
 Volga Dream.
 As we navigated the gentle Russian waterways, the countryside revealed a fascinating land of peaceful villages and domed monasteries.
 Moscow and St. Petersburg delighted us with their splendid palaces, extraordinary museum collections and architectural treasures.